- What are Blackboard Organisations and when are they used?

 - The Organisation will not include summative assessment.

 How to make a request for an Organisation

-Periodic Review Organisation requests: Please contact CQSD Quality Support Office (email email@example.com), who make arrangements for Periodic Review Organisations.
+Periodic Review Organisation requests: Please contact the CQSD Quality Support Office (email email@example.com), who make arrangements for digital spaces to support Periodic Review.

 Organisations are set up for an initial period of 2 years, and can then be renewed if still in use at the end of that period.